 Preparation of Raw Data for Analysis and Descriptive Data

 The data collection process began with collecting raw data from open-ended questionnaires and semi-structured interviews.
 All participants were recruited through Facebook social media groups through the approved recruitment flyer.
 The flyer had a link to the questionnaire that allowed participants to scan the QR code or click on the link provided on the flyer.
 The questionnaire included the informed consent, demographic questions, and open-ended questions.
 All participants completed the demographic survey.
-Once the participants completed the questionnaire, the participants were given the option to provide an email address to schedule a time for the semi structure one to one interview.
+Once the participants completed the questionnaire, theywere given the option to provide an email address to schedule a time for the semi structure one to one interview.

 The open-ended questionnaire was used to collect qualitative data from the written responses from the participants.
-To ensure confidentiality, all participant’s identifying information was removed.
-The questionnaire participants were labeled and identified as participant (QP) 1-26.
+To ensure confidentiality, all participants’ identifying information was removed.
+The participants were labeled and identified as participant (QP) 1-26.
 The responses were organized based on the date the participant completed the questionnaire.
 The questionnaire was completed using Survey Monkey.
-Out of the 26 questionnaire participants, all 26 self-selected to participate in the questionnaire and 10 opted to participate in the semi-structured interview.
+Out of the 26 questionnaire participants, all 26 self-selected to participate in the questionnaire, and 10 opted to participate in the semi-structured interview.

 The one-on-one interviews were recorded with each participant’s consent.
 The one-on-one interviews were recorded using Zoom transcription service.
 MAXQDA software was used to transcribe and analyze the data from the interviews and questionnaires.
 The data from the interviews and questionnaire was organized by an assigned participant number.
 The participants informed consent, transcripts, and questionnaire were stored under their assigned folder.
 Upon completion of the one-on-one interviews, the audio recording was uploaded to MAXQDA and labeled according to the date that the interview took place.
 The interview participants were labeled and identified as participant (P) 1-10.

 The interview transcripts were corrected for information that disclosed names or locations.
-The names or locations that should not be disclosed was changed and square brackets was used to include a word that was not a part of the original quote.
+The names or locations that should not be disclosed were changed, and square brackets were used to include a word that was not a part of the original quote.
 Participants were sent a copy of the transcript for member checking.
 Participants were given ten business days to respond back to member checking.
-Only 2 participants responded back and were satisfied with the quality of the transcripts except for having to take out names as identifiers that were used during the interview.
+Only two participants responded back and were satisfied with the quality of the transcripts except for having to take out names as identifiers that were used during the interview.
 Due to low participation, member checking was found to be ineffective.

 The transcripts and questionnaire were uploaded into the MAXQDA qualitative coding software.
 The transcripts were read to ensure all errors were corrected and the transcripts were cleaned.
 The transcripts were uploaded into MAXQDA for analysis and storage.
 MAXQDA was used to code, organize, and separate the data.
-The data was prepared by selecting portions of the text and applied a code using MAXQDA.
+The data were prepared by selecting portions of the text and applied a code using MAXQDA.
 A narrative summary was provided of the population and demographics of the participants in the research.